HOW TO LIST, PREPARE, AND SUBMIT SCORES FOR PUBLICATION

 - All performing materials as PDF, prepared and with file names according to specifications.

 - Sound recording of performance as mp3, if available.

 - Written permissions granted to you for use of other authors’ work (texts, embedded tunes, etc.).

-Revisions: If you revise a score, please email it to ACA ([email protected]) and replace it in your box.com folder.
+Revisions: If you revise a score, please email it to [email protected] and also replace it in your box.com folder if you are keeping a folder there.
 Please send revisions all at once, not incrementally.
 Each revised score will need to be processed into several different production databases.
 If there is only one page with revisions, please send just the revised page for replacement in the file.

 ***Excessive revisions to works that have been printed and sold may incur fees.
 If we are billed for excessive revisions by our printer, the charges will be passed on to you.

 ACA will create the Cover file for your works.
 It helps if you create your own title page.